SKom-Journey/ner-training-module/README.md

 # Scraping
 - `python scrap.py`
-- Result will generated to `out/scrap.json`
+- Result will generated to `datasets/scrap.json` and dataset to `datasets/datasets.json`
+- Next try generate the model

 # Entity Table